genesistoxical/pruebas/docs/index.md

-Pixie Cursors is an app to create your own custom cursors.
+Pixie Cursors is an app to create your own custom cursors, for Windows.

 ## Features
 * Create cursors in just a few minutes.